 - Mama Travel and Tour services from Koh Chang terminate at the Mama Travel and Tour office at 144 Khao San Road.

-About Wat Pho
+About Wat Pho in Bangkok

 Wat Pho, also known as Wat Phra Chetuphon Wimon Mangkhalaram Rajwaramahawihan or Wat Photaram, is located in Central Bangkok and is considered one of the most important temples in Thailand.
 Part of the coronation ceremony for the Kings of Thailand takes place in Wat Pho, and the reconstruction of an older temple to create modern Wat Pho was carried out under direction of King Rama 1, the first king of Thailand’s current royal dynasty.
 Wat Pho is best known for its 46 metre long reclining gold Buddha statue which is housed within its own magnificent shrine hall, however, there is a lot more to Wat Pho than simply the reclining Buddha.
 Wat Pho covers an area of over 80,000 square metres and is treasure trove of interesting buildings and religious artwork as well as a place of learning.
 Wat Pho is open daily to visitors from 08:00 to 18:30 and admission costs 100 THB.